-QNB has launched a wide range of initiatives in Qatar, where the Qatar operations of QNB's corporate banking services accounted for 58.4 per cent. of total segment profit for the year ended 31 December 2018 and 58.8 per cent. of total segment profit for the six-month period ended 30 June 2019.
-In 2008, for example, QNB established QNB Capital LLC ("QNB Capital"), a QFC-registered entity, to provide high quality investment banking and advisory services in Qatar and the MENA region.
+QNB has launched a wide range of initiatives in Qatar, where the Qatar operations of QNB's corporate banking services accounted for 66.1 per cent. of total segment profit for the year ended 31 December 2022.
+In 2008, QNB established QNB Capital LLC ("QNB Capital"), a QFC-registered entity, to provide high quality investment banking and advisory services in Qatar and the MENA region.
 QNB Capital is split primarily into six business divisions focusing on: (i) mergers and acquisitions; (ii) equity capital markets; (iii) debt capital markets; (iv) strategic advisory; (v) project finance and infrastructure; and (vi) asset management.

 Since its inception, QNB Capital has been mandated on a number of high-profile transactions, supporting QNB's market-leading position in the area of corporate finance and financial advisory services in Qatar.
-Specifically, QNB Capital has acted as a joint lead manager on a number of local, regional and international sovereign and corporate bond and sukuk offerings totalling over U.S.\$43 billion over the last five years.
-In March 2019, QNB Capital acted as a joint lead manager on the State of Qatar's U.S.\$12 billion global triple bond issuance, Qatar Islamic Bank's U.S.\$750 million sukuk issuance, QNB Finansbank's U.S.\$500 million bond issuance and ONB's U.S.\$1 billion bond issuance.
-In December 2018, ONB Capital acted as the listing advisor and offering manager on Qatar Aluminium Manufacturing Company's U.S.\$751 million listing on the QSE.
-During 2016, QNB Capital advised the QNB Group on its successful acquisition of Finansbank A.Ş. (now known as QNB Finansbank) in Turkey, a transaction with a value of EUR 2.71 billion (QR11.0 billion).
-QNB Capital continues to provide financial and strategic advisory services to a number of Qatari companies across various mandates, including a number of large companies considering an initial public offering, a real estate development project in the hospitality sector and advising government-related entities on utilising publicprivate partnership models for large-scale projects based in Qatar.
+Specifically, QNB Capital has acted as a joint lead manager on a number of local, regional and international sovereign and corporate bond and sukuk offerings totalling over U.S.\$65 billion over the last five years.
+In July 2022, QNB Capital acted as a joint lead manager on Qatar Insurance Company's U.S.\$400 million perpetual bond issuance.
+In May 2022, QNB Capital advised on the reverse acquisition of Investment Holding Group Q.P.S.C. by Elegancia Group W.L.L., creating one of the largest listed diversified industrial services companies in the region, with a combined market capitalisation or more than QR5 billion.
+In February 2023, QNB Capital also advised on the initial public offering of Dukhan Bank on the Qatar Stock Exchange, one of the largest listed companies in Qatar.

+QNB Capital continues to provide financial and strategic advisory services to a number of Qatari companies across various mandates, including but not limited to a number of large companies considering an initial public offering ("IPO") or direct listing, the merger and strategic reorganisation of private companies ahead of a potential IPO, and advising government-related entities on utilising public-private partnership models for large scale projects based in Qatar.
 In addition, QNB Capital advises on and undertakes the asset management of a large real estate portfolio predominantly based in Europe that includes properties such as The Shard in London.